Cache-to-Cache: Direct Semantic Communication Between Large Language Models: Appendix

 \subsubsection{Accuracy Breakdown}

 We analyze where the accuracy gains of C2C come from by using Venn diagrams on the MMLU-Redux benchmark, as illustrated in Figure~\ref{fig:venn_breakdown}.
-For this analysis, we use the C2C-C variant introduced in Section~\ref{sec:appendix/arch}, as it has the potential to achieve stronger performance amd provides a clearer breakdown of where \name’s accuracy originates.
+For this analysis, we use the C2C-C variant introduced in Section~\ref{sec:appendix/arch}, as it has the potential to achieve stronger performance and provides a clearer breakdown of where \name’s accuracy originates.

-\xhdr{Models with comparable capacity} When the Receiver (Qwen3-0.6B, denoted as Q3-0.6B) and the Sharer (Qwen2.5-Math-1.5B-Instruct, denoted as Q2.5-Math-1.5B) have comparable overall capacity but complementary strengths, C2C not only inherits part of the Sharer’s ability but also solves additional questions by integrating understanding from both models.
+\xhdr{Models with comparable capacity} When the Receiver (Qwen3-0.6B) and the Sharer (Qwen2.5-Math-1.5B-Instruct, denoted as Qwen2.5-Math-1.5B) have comparable overall capacity but complementary strengths, C2C not only inherits part of the Sharer’s ability but also solves additional questions by integrating understanding from both models.

-\xhdr{Models with disparate capacity} When the Sharer (Qwen3-4B, denoted as Q3-4B) is substantially stronger than the Receiver (Qwen3-0.6B), C2C tends to integrate more of the stronger model’s understanding.
+\xhdr{Models with disparate capacity} When the Sharer (Qwen3-4B) is substantially stronger than the Receiver (Qwen3-0.6B), C2C tends to integrate more of the stronger model’s understanding.
 Quantitatively, in the disparate-capacity case (Figure~\ref{fig:venn_4b}), among the questions that the Sharer can answer correctly, C2C also answers 72.11\% correctly.
 In contrast, in the comparable-capacity case (Figure~\ref{fig:venn_math}), C2C succeeds on only 50.97\%.

+\xhdr{Subcategory breakdown} We analyze the accuracy gains on different subcategories using the radar plot and histogram plot shown in Figure~\ref{fig:sub_categories_radar}, Figure~\ref{fig:sub_categories_hist1}, and Figure~\ref{fig:sub_categories_hist2}.
+The result shows that for the Qwen2.5-0.5B and Qwen3-0.6B model pair, C2C outperforms T2T on 12 out of 17 total categories.
+Using C2C in history, law, and chemistry can bring an additional 7, 7.6, and 7.5 accuracy improvement compared to T2T.
+For the Qwen3-4B and Qwen3-0.6B model pair, C2C outperforms T2T on all 17 categories.
+Using T2T in engineering results in a 1\% performance drop, showing the case where text communication between models fails to help the receiver models achieve better performance.
+At the same time, C2C better utilizes the 4B model's contextual understanding of the problems and achieves a 24\% increase in accuracy.